trungpx/xmdpt/README.md

 **Helpful Repo**

-This codebase is constructed upon the foundations of [DiT](https://github.com/facebookresearch/dit) and [MDT](https://github.com/sail-sg/MDT).
+This codebase is constructed upon the foundations of [MDT](https://github.com/sail-sg/MDT).